boztosunmelis-digi/exxonmobil-valuation/README.md

 ### Trading Comparables Cross-Check

 > **Note:** Trading multiples are forward-looking (2025E-style) and should
-> be refreshed from a data provider such as Bloomberg / Refinitiv / Koyfin /
+> be refreshed from a data provider such as Bloomberg/Refinitiv/Koyfin/
 > FactSet before using this model in a professional setting.

 A trading comps framework is implemented in the notebook and benchmarks